 - Return to the heat and cook for a minute more, stirring constantly.

-- Sprinkle in the chicken bullion and truffle salt (if using) and stir to combine.
+- Sprinkle in the chicken bullion and stir to combine.

 - Remove from heat, add in your heavy cream, stir, place back on heat and allow it to reach a simmer.

 - Remove from heat, season to taste with salt pepper and red pepper.

 - Stir in the peas and set aside.
 When ready to bake, add in your shredded chicken, pour into a lightly oiled baking dish or cast iron pan(s), top with biscuit dough by plopping biscuit sized scoops, almost touching, over-top your filling.